Pycord-Development/pycord/docs/api/events.rst

     :param event: The name of the event that raised the exception.
     :type event: :class:`str`

+    :param exception: The exception raised by the event.
+    :type event: :class:`Exception`

     :param args: The positional arguments for the event that raised the exception.